Hi, I'm Michael; a tour guide and itinerary expert here at Vagabond Tours.

 🗺️ South East Ireland: Getting Acquainted

-First things first, what are the main geographical features in south east Ireland?
+First things first, what are the main features of south east Ireland?

-The good news is that compact cities, towns and quaint villages — rather than large metropolises — dominate in Ireland's southeast.
+The good news is that towns and quaint villages — rather than large metropolises — dominate in Ireland's southeast.

 Speaking of the sea, this corner of the island features a gentler coastline than the Wild Atlantic Way or Northern Ireland.
-There are less jagged peninsulas and islands.
-Think beaches with golden sand, not rocks.
+Expect beaches with smooth golden sand on the east coast and dramatic rocky coves dotted with islands along the southern stretch.

-Finally, despite the south east region being flatter, relatively speaking, than elsewhere in Ireland, it boasts Ireland's largest upland area — the Wicklow mountains — as well as little known mountain ranges, such as the beautiful Comeraghs.
+It's extremely picturesque!
+It boasts some of Ireland's highest waterfalls, rolling green valleys at every turn, Ireland's largest upland area — the Wicklow mountains — as well as little-known ranges, such as the beautiful Comeraghs.

 🌊 The Hook Peninsula & Lighthouse